obasekiosa/myWorld/README.md

-# A simulation of a differential wheel drive using ROS and Gazebo
+# A simulation of a differential wheel drive in an artificial environment using ROS and Gazebo